 In the meantime, one of her children notices that the chance card may not be scanning because of a thick layer of grease present on the code.
 Ah, done over by the 2 hash browns she had for breakfast.

 She decides against deleting her post as she has fallen into a trance with her app.
-She is presented with a digital game where she shuffles 3 hats and then picks one which will have some reward under it.
+All she needs if 5 properties to have a crack at the chest and a 1 in 5 chance of winning more food.
 It reminds her of those sweet summer days spent sitting on her arse in the gambling area of her last P&O cruise.
 Precious memories.

 She manages to win a Big Mac and wastes no time getting into her Rav 4, “who’s hungry for lunch?”
 Despite it only being 9:45am, her little bloated balls of trans-fat aren’t going to turn down another Macca’s feed.

 She claims her free Big Mac and then orders a further $50 of food.
 She blocks the drive-through as she thoroughly checks her order to ensure she has got the promised amount of tickets.
 Holy moly, she notices her Classic Angus came with a ticket but the Big Mac didn’t.

 A manager explains that only some burgers come with tickets and it’s all stipulated in the terms & conditions should she choose to read them.
 In retrospect, he probably wished he’d chosen his words more wisely.